Blazar classification from multi-wavelength data using Deep Learning: Data Selection and Model Training

-The architecture accepts an input feature vector of dimension 4 or 7, which is processed through a sequence of fully connected layers interleaved with non-linear activations.
-Specifically, the input is first mapped to a hidden representation of size 16, followed by a Rectified Linear Unit (ReLU) activation.
-This representation is then compressed to 8 dimensions with another ReLU activation, before being mapped to a final 2-dimensional output corresponding to the target classes.
-A schematic representation of the network is shown in Figure \ref{fig:fnn-arc}.
+To classify blazar candidates using the multi-wavelength feature vectors described in Section~\ref{data}, we implemented a feed-forward Artificial Neural Network (ANN) within the PyTorch framework \citep{paszke2019pytorchimperativestylehighperformance}.
+The model follows a Multi-Layer Perceptron (MLP) design, chosen to balance representational power with model simplicity and to reduce the risk of overfitting given the available sample size.

-For training, we employed the Cross-Entropy Loss function \citep{mao2023crossentropylossfunctionstheoretical}, which is well-suited for binary and multi-class classification tasks.
-Optimization was carried out using the AdamW optimizer \citep{kingma2017adammethodstochasticoptimization} with a learning rate of $1\times10^{-4}$ and a weight decay of $1\times10^{-5}$ to improve generalization.
-Additionally, a StepLR scheduler was used to decay the learning rate by a factor of 0.1 every 50 epochs, ensuring stable convergence during long training runs.
+The network takes as input a feature vector of dimension $D_{in} \in \{4, 7\}$, corresponding to Dataset~I, Dataset~II, and Dataset~III, respectively.
+The architecture consists of a sequence of fully connected (dense) layers interleaved with non-linear activation functions.
+The input features are projected into a $16$-dimensional hidden space and passed through Rectified Linear Unit (ReLU) activation function, which is again passed through an $8$-dimensional hidden space along with ReLU activation function.
+The final layer maps the resulting latent representation to a two-dimensional output vector corresponding to the target classes, namely BL Lac objects and FSRQs.
+A schematic illustration of the network architecture is shown in Figure~\ref{fig:fnn-arc}.

-The training pipeline was constructed using PyTorch’s \texttt{DataLoader} utility, with mini-batches of size 32.
-Instead of relying on a single train–test split, we implemented a 5-fold cross-validation strategy to ensure robust performance assessment and to reduce variance arising from data partitioning \cite{gorriz2024kfoldcrossvalidationbest}.
-For each fold, 80\% of the data from both Dataset~1 and Dataset~2 was used for training, while the remaining 20\% served as the validation set.
-The model was trained for 700 epochs in every fold, with mini-batch updates applied throughout each epoch.
-After each epoch, evaluation was performed on the corresponding validation subset to monitor generalization performance.
-Key metrics, including training and validation loss, were logged every 10 epochs, and class predictions were obtained by applying the \texttt{argmax} operation to the model outputs.
+Model training was performed by minimizing the cross-entropy loss function \citep{mao2023crossentropylossfunctionstheoretical}, which is commonly used for probabilistic classification problems.
+Optimization was carried out using the AdamW optimizer \citep{kingma2017adammethodstochasticoptimization}, with a decoupled weight decay of $1\times10^{-5}$ to improve regularization.
+The learning rate was set to $1\times10^{-4}$.

-This architecture reflects a careful design trade-off: it is simple enough to mitigate overfitting in domains characterized by limited labeled data or observational noise, yet expressive enough to capture meaningful feature interactions.
-Moreover, the modular structure of the model makes it straightforward to extend or integrate with more advanced deep learning components—such as convolutional or recurrent layers—should future applications require greater representational capacity.
+Training was conducted using a mini-batch size of 32 strategy for a total of 700 epochs.
+We note that the network operates on static, catalog-level features rather than raw time-series (light-curve) data.
+Consequently, the model learns from long-term averaged properties that implicitly capture variability and spectral characteristics encoded in the catalog measurements.